Valt445/Synchrona/README.md

-# ⚡ Vulkan Renderer
+# ⚡ Vulkan Game Engine

-A handcrafted real-time PBR renderer built from scratch in C++ and Vulkan.
-No engine.
+A handcrafted game engine built from scratch in C++ and Vulkan.
+No Unity.
+No Unreal.
 No shortcuts.
-Just raw GPU metal.
+Just raw GPU metal and the ambition to build something that can compete with both.

 ---

-## What it is
+## The Vision

-This is a personal rendering engine built to understand how modern renderers actually work under the hood — every system written by hand, every bug hunted down to the instruction level.
-It runs on Vulkan 1.3 with dynamic rendering, bindless resources, and a fully custom asset pipeline.
+This engine exists because modern game engines are black boxes.
+You press buttons, something happens, you don't know why.
+This is the opposite of that — every system written by hand, every bug hunted down to the instruction level, full ownership of everything from the GPU command buffer to the game loop.

-It currently chews through scenes like Sponza and San Miguel at 60fps locked on mid-range hardware without frustum culling — purely brute forcing 7+ million triangles a frame while the real work gets built out underneath.
+The goal is an engine that matches Unity in graphical capability, surpasses it in rendering quality, and gets out of your way when you're making a game.
+Minimal UI code burden on the developer.
+Pure C++.
+No scripting layer tax.
+No bloat.

+The graphics target is path traced, physically correct light — where what you see on screen is what light actually does in the real world.
+RTX hardware acceleration.
+The kind of visuals that make you stop and look.

+The gameplay target is simplicity.
+A clean ECS, physics, audio, input — everything you need to ship a real game and nothing you don't.

 ---

-## What's in it right now
+## Current State

+The rendering foundation is solid and running.
+It currently chews through scenes like Sponza and San Miguel at 60fps locked on mid-range hardware — 7+ million triangles, full PBR materials, shadows, atmospheric sky, all running on a raw Vulkan renderer with no engine scaffolding yet.

 - **Vulkan 1.3** — dynamic rendering, synchronization2, timeline semaphores
 - **Bindless descriptor system** — single global descriptor set, all textures in one array
 - **PBR shading** — Cook-Torrance BRDF, GGX distribution, Schlick fresnel, Smith geometry
-- **PCF shadow mapping** — 2048×2048 depth map, 3×3 kernel soft shadows, configurable bias
+- **PCF shadow mapping** — 2048×2048 depth map, 3×3 kernel soft shadows
 - **Normal mapping** — TBN matrix, Gram-Schmidt re-orthogonalization, per-material strength
 - **glTF 2.0 loader** — full scene graph traversal, PBR material binding, tangent generation
 - **ACES tone mapping** — filmic curve with configurable exposure
-- **Atmospheric sky** — compute shader background with turbidity and sun direction controls
+- **Atmospheric sky** — compute shader with turbidity, sun direction and intensity controls
+- **Alpha cutout** — foliage and masked materials
 - **VMA memory management** — GPU-only resources, persistent mapped upload buffers
-- **Dear ImGui** — debug UI with live pipeline switching and performance counters
+- **Dear ImGui debug UI** — live pipeline switching, performance counters
-- **Alpha cutout** — foliage and masked materials via discard threshold

 ---

-## The vision
+## Rendering Roadmap

-The goal is a renderer that can stand next to modern production engines in visual quality while staying small enough that one person can understand every line of it.
-No magic.
-No black boxes.

-The north star is physically correct light — where what you see on screen is what light actually does in the real world.
-Not approximations stacked on approximations but a genuine simulation of how photons interact with surfaces.

----

-## The road ahead

-### Next — Image Based Lighting
+### Image Based Lighting — next
-Replace the hardcoded hemisphere ambient with real environment lighting.
-HDR cubemap capture, diffuse irradiance convolution, GGX prefiltered specular, BRDF LUT.
-The jump in visual quality from this alone is enormous — proper sky reflections on metal, coloured bounce light in archways, the full split-sum approximation the split-sum approximation from Epic's 2013 paper.
+HDR environment capture, diffuse irradiance convolution, GGX prefiltered specular map, BRDF LUT.
+The single biggest visual quality jump available right now.
+Proper sky reflections on metal, coloured bounce light, the full split-sum approximation.

-### GPU-driven rendering
-Move draw call generation entirely to the GPU. `vkCmdDrawIndexedIndirect` with a compute shader culling pass.
-The CPU currently submits every draw call manually — that's fine for now but it's the ceiling.
-GPU-driven removes that ceiling entirely and opens the door to massive scene complexity.

-### Frustum + occlusion culling
-Bounding volume hierarchy on the CPU for frustum culling, GPU occlusion queries for the rest.
-Currently everything in the scene gets drawn unconditionally.
-This is the next big performance unlock.

 ### Mipmap generation
-Full mip chain generation via `vkCmdBlitImage` at load time.
-Currently all textures are single level which means aliasing and shimmer at distance and worse GPU cache utilisation.
-This is a 30-line fix with a visible quality impact.
+Full mip chain via `vkCmdBlitImage` at load time.
+Eliminates aliasing and shimmer at distance.

 ### Screen Space Ambient Occlusion
-Sample the depth buffer in a hemisphere around each fragment, estimate how occluded it is.
-Darkens corners, crevices, contact shadows.
-Makes scenes feel grounded and real without the cost of ray tracing.
+Hemisphere depth sampling, contact shadows, makes scenes feel grounded.
+Huge perceived quality jump at low cost.

+### Cascaded Shadow Maps
+3-4 depth cascades covering different distance ranges.
+Sharp shadows up close, smooth coverage at distance.

+### Temporal Anti-Aliasing
+Sub-pixel projection jitter, history accumulation, velocity buffer reprojection.
+Best quality-to-cost AA available.

 ### Bloom
-Downsample the HDR framebuffer, threshold bright pixels, gaussian blur, composite back.
-Makes emissive surfaces and specular highlights glow naturally.
-A huge part of why modern games look the way they do.
+HDR downsample, bright pixel threshold, gaussian blur, composite.
+A large part of why modern games look the way they do.

-### Temporal Anti-Aliasing
+### GPU-driven rendering
-Jitter the projection matrix sub-pixel each frame, accumulate history with exponential blending, reject disoccluded samples with velocity buffer reprojection.
-Best quality-to-cost ratio of any AA technique.
+`vkCmdDrawIndexedIndirect` with a GPU-side compute culling pass.
+Removes the CPU submission bottleneck entirely and opens the door to massive scene complexity.

 ### Ray Traced Ambient Occlusion
-Use Vulkan ray tracing extensions to trace short AO rays directly from the GBuffer.
-The RTX 3060 has dedicated RT cores that make this viable at full resolution.
-Real geometric occlusion instead of the screen-space approximation.
+Vulkan ray tracing extensions, short AO rays from the GBuffer, real geometric occlusion.
+The RTX 3060 has dedicated RT cores — might as well use them.

-### Cascaded Shadow Maps
-Replace the single shadow map with 3-4 cascades covering different distance ranges.
-The current single frustum has to cover the entire scene which wastes resolution on distant shadows.
-Cascades give sharp shadows up close and smooth coverage at distance.

-### Point and spot lights
-A light list, tiled or clustered light assignment, multiple shadow-casting lights.
-The current single directional sun is a stepping stone.

-### Lumen-style dynamic GI
-The endgame.
-Radiance caching, world-space probes, screen-space irradiance.
-This is where it gets genuinely hard and genuinely interesting.
+### Full Path Tracing
+The endgame for the renderer.
+Hardware RTX acceleration, unbiased light transport, caustics, interreflections, the works.
+The kind of image quality that is currently only possible offline — made realtime.

 ---

+## Engine Roadmap

+### Entity Component System
+Clean data-oriented ECS.
+Fast iteration, cache-friendly component storage, no inheritance hell.
+The backbone everything else plugs into.

+### Physics
+Rigid body simulation, collision detection, raycasts.
+Enough to make real games.
+Probably integrating a proven library rather than writing a physics engine from scratch — that's a different project entirely.

+### Audio
+3D positional audio, streaming, effects.
+The part everyone forgets until the game feels completely empty without it.

+### Input system
+Keyboard, mouse, gamepad.
+Event driven and polling both.
+Simple.

+### Minimal developer UI
+The engine provides a thin layer for in-game UI — enough to build menus, HUDs, debug overlays.
+Pure C++, no markup language, no retained mode nightmare.
+You write code, UI appears.

+### Scene management
+Scene graph, serialization, asset hot-reloading.
+Load a scene, change a file, see it update without restarting.

+### Developer tooling
+An editor — eventually.
+Not soon.
+The renderer has to be worth editing things in first.

+---

-## Built with
+## Built With

 - C++23
 - Vulkan 1.3